 It is not easy to define money by its properties because there are many forms of money.
 It is more easy to define money by its use.
 Aristotle already saw the dual nature of money: money is a medium of exchange and a store of wealth.
 Those are conflicting uses.
-The store of wealth role hampers the medium of exchange use.
-If money does not function properly as a medium of exchange then the economy will suffer and capital will be destroyed.
-If money is hoarded because people consider money to be a store of wealth this leads to the destruction of capital, which is real wealth.
+The store of wealth role can obstruct the medium of exchange use.
+If money does not function properly as a medium of exchange then the economy can suffer and capital may be destroyed.
+If money is hoarded because as a store of wealth, this may lead to the destruction of capital, which is real wealth.

-Because gold can be stored without losing value, it does not make sense to lend gold without charging interest.
+Gold can be stored without losing value so it does not make sense to lend gold without charging interest.
 If the economy does not well, interest rates will fall and the risk of putting money in the bank rises.
 At low interest rates it is more attractive to keep the gold at home or at least out of the banking system.
 This is hoarding because money is taken out of the economy.
 In the past this was a serious problem because hoarding made interest rates rise above the level the economy could support.

 Hoarding money is sometimes safer than bringing it to the bank because banks can go bankrupt.
 Therefore people may be hoarding money for a rainy day.
 When more people do this simultaneously, money is removed from circulation, weakening the economy and the banks.
 When this happens, even more people will start hoarding money, because they expect times getting worse.
 This is a bank run and often this is the beginning of an economic crisis.

 During the crisis many people will lose their income, and if they do not have money, they must borrow money against interest for unavoidable expenses such as food.
 As a result, the situation becomes even worse and many people will be reduced to a state of servitude to the money lenders.
 Returning to gold and silver as money is also not practical.
 If gold were chosen as money now, many people would exchange their servitude to the banks for servitude to the gold hoarders, which includes governments and central banks.